-Dec.
-17th, 2024: Santa Marta
+Aug.
+18th, 2025: Santa Marta

 Today is our last day in Colombia, time to consolidate the experience and to prepare ourselves to return for our departure.
-In the morning we have a very nice adventure on a yacht to an isolated and hidden beach in Tayrona Nationa Park.
-Here we will enjoy the natural beauty and the beach.
+In the morning we have a very nice time on isolated beach in Tayrona Nationa Park.
 There will be a final sharing circle, and as an option a tobacco ceremony.
 Later there will be free time, lunch on the beach, and the return to our hotel to rest and pack.